ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 Select Windons Server 2025 and click on start to run the VM.log in with your creditals  that we created earlier(Mine was Password1)

-do the same for Windows11 & 11-2 all three should be running.
+Do the same for Windows11 & 11-2 all three should be running.

 Our next step is to need to set the static IP for all three (Important to do this because each machine requires a unique static IP to communicate with the network and the windows 11 machines  need to use the Windows Servers as their DNS server to resolve the domain name)